alaingalvan/CrossShader/readme.md

 > 🚧 Currently a Work in Progress! 🚧

 A cross compiler for shader languages.
-Convert between GLSL, HLSL, Metal Shader Language, or older versions of GLSL.
+Convert between SPIR-V, GLSL, HLSL, Metal Shader Language, or older versions of GLSL.
+It works as a wrapper to [glslang](https://github.com/KhronosGroup/glslang) and [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross/).

 ## Installation